kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

 {:toc}

 This section discusses the basics of creating Kaa-based applications using the [Kaa Sandbox]({{root_url}}Glossary/#kaa-sandbox).
-Main principles of the Kaa platform operation are examplified by a practical case of collecting data from sensor devices.
+Main principles of the Kaa platform operation are exemplified by a practical case of collecting data from sensor devices.

 To learn more about Kaa features, see [Further reading](#further-reading).

 ## Prerequisites